 BASIC TERMS AND CONDITIONS

-The present therapeutic agreement is between you (the Patient) and the Psychologist assigned to you by the Psychology Clinic London Ltd.
+The present therapeutic agreement is between you (the Patient) and the Psychologist assigned to you by the Psychology Clinic London LTD (Dr Zach Vogiatzis).

 Any insured or uninsured session cancelled or rescheduled by the Patient with less than seven days’ notice will be charged in full to the Patient.
 All appointments for uninsured Patients (private) must be paid before or at the time of booking the appointment.
 Failure to do so will result in the Patient forfeiting the session.